 This section will cover all of the free tours available at St. Paul’s Cathedral and what is included with each experience.

-All of these services are included with the price of admission.
+All of these services are included in the price of admission.
+Read below or visit the cathedral's tours page.

 Use high-resolution touch screens to fly through the galleries and get a close-up view of the more intricate details in the domes.